eze-kiel/replace/README.md

 Let's imagine that we have the following text file called `quote.txt`:

 ```
-Make it correct, make it clear, make it conscice, make it fast.
+Make it correct, make it clear, make it concise, make it fast.
 In that order.
 - Wes Dyer
 ```